rsemeeting/rse2025/index.md

 > **Deadline: June 1st** ([AoE](https://time.is/Anywhere_on_Earth)).
 > <a href="{{site.registration-page}}" class="btn" style="font-weight:bold; background-color: {{site.color.primary-dark}}">Apply Now</a>

 Due to organizational reasons,  there is a limit of 50 participants.
 We will notify the selected participants shortly after the deadline.
-A registration fee (ca. €XXX/participant) will be required to confirm your participation.
+A registration fee of ca. €250/participant will be required to confirm your participation.The registration fee includes lunch, coffee and snacks during the coffee breaks, the social activity, and the RSE dinner.